rmcanany/SolidEdgeHousekeeper/README.md

 @[Martin Bernhard], @Derek G, @Chris42, @Jason1607436093479, @Bob Henry,
 @JayJay101

+Portions adapted from code by Jason Newell, Tushar Suradkar, Greg Chasteen, and others.
+Most of the rest copied verbatim from Jason's repo and Tushar's blog.

 ## DESCRIPTION

 Solid Edge Housekeeper helps you find annoying little errors in your project.